“You deserve a gold star,” I said.

 We live in a world that seldom seems to reward the small victories–whether of character, choice, action, or words.

-I suppose you could bestow happy faces, but I find the star works better.
+You can bestow happy faces, but I find the star works better.

 Easy.
 Simple, Full of grace and laughter.
 Unexpected.